security-notes/infobyte-faraday-wiki/First-steps.md

 The installation is divided between the server and client.
 It is recommended to first follow the necessary steps to install the server, and test that it is working correctly.

-Once you have the server running, you are free to install the client fi you need it.
+Once you have the server running, you are free to install the client if you need it.

 If you wish to use SSL use our [SSL guide](https://github.com/infobyte/faraday/wiki/SSL).